-Andy Cohen and more celebs who've had cancer
+Celebrities who've had cancer

 Grammy Award-winning musician Melissa Etheridge received a diagnosis of breast cancer in October 2004, which was treated with a lumpectomy (breast-conserving surgery), chemotherapy and removal of some lymph nodes.

-Actor Richard Roundtree best known as the star of the 1971 film "Shaft" was diagnosed with breast cancer in 1993.
+Actor Richard Roundtree, best known as the star of the 1971 film "Shaft," was diagnosed with breast cancer in 1993.
 Roundtree received a double mastectomy, chemotherapy and had a lymph node removed as part of his treatment, but didn't publicly reveal either the diagnosis or medical response until 1998.

-It was on Sept.
-19, 2007 that Robin Roberts, a co-anchor of ABC Network morning news program "Good Morning America," announced on the air that she had been diagnosed with breast cancer, and would be undergoing chemotherapy treatment, followed by radiation treatment.
+On Sept.
+19, 2007, Robin Roberts, a co-anchor of ABC Network news program "Good Morning America," announced on the air that she had been diagnosed with breast cancer, and would be undergoing chemotherapy treatment, followed by radiation treatment.
 She survived the breast cancer, but in June 2012 she then publicized that she was again diagnosed with cancer, a different type known as myelodysplastic syndrome (MDS), a disorder that affects the blood and bone marrow; to combat the MDS, Roberts received a bone marrow transplant harvested from her sister.

 General Colin L. Powell was diagnosed in the summer of 2003 with prostate cancer during his tenure as Secretary of State, at the age at 66.
-Powell successfully underwent surgery to remove a cancerous prostate gland in December 2003 at Walter Reed Army Medical Center in Bethesda, MD, and made a full recovery, remaining as Secretary of State until his resignation in 2004 and the confirmation of his successor (Condoleezza Rice) in January 2005.
+Powell successfully underwent surgery to remove a cancerous prostate gland in December 2003 at Walter Reed Army Medical Center in Bethesda, Maryland, and made a full recovery, remaining as Secretary of State until his resignation in 2004 and the confirmation of his successor (Condoleezza Rice) in January 2005.

-Per various media sources, actress Christina Applegate was diagnosed with breast cancer at age 36 in 2008; the disease discovered using a breast magnetic resonance imaging (MRI) scan.
-The former star of sitcom "Married, With Children" and films such as "Anchorman" (2004) and "The Sweetest Thing" (2002) underwent a bilateral mastectomy to thwart the cancer and hopefully eradicate it from her body.
-Applegate has since founded Right Action for Women, a nonprofit organization dedicated to help women find information about cancer and screening tests.
+Actress Christina Applegate was diagnosed with breast cancer in 2008 at age 36 .
+The former star of sitcom "Married, With Children" and films such as "Anchorman" (2004) and "The Sweetest Thing" (2002) underwent a bilateral mastectomy as part of her treatment; Applegate has since founded Right Action for Women, a nonprofit organization dedicated to help women find information about cancer and screening tests.